madskjeldgaard/Cookiejuce/README.md

 ## Installation

 > [!NOTE]
 > You need Python3 to run this tool.
+To make sure your cookiecutter runs with Python 3, run `cookiecutter --version` and inspect the output.

 It is required to have `cookiecutter` installed.
 You can install it with pip: